Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 ### Reused Choice IDs

-During testing, it was discovered that some of the late stage choices either reused IDs or were linked to the incorrect nextText IDs.
+During testing, it was discovered that some of the late stage choices either reused IDs or were linked to the incorrect nextText IDs, especially as some additional choices and outcomes were added to the tree.
  To counter, each choice was reviewed and fixed if an error existed.

+---

 ## Performance

 In order to bring the project up to the highest standards, the Chrome Lighthouse function was used.

 ![Lighthouse](assets/docs/lighthouse-screenshot.png)

 ![Performance](assets/docs/performance-screenshot.png)

 ![Performance opportunities](assets/docs/performance-screenshot-detail.png)

 As expected, performance was a key issue for the project due to its use of animated gifs, and lengthy JavaScript functions.